Chronic Wasting Disease (CWD)

 Does CWD exist in Virginia?

 Yes.
-To date, five positive cases of CWD have been confirmed in Virginia.
+To date, seven positive cases of CWD have been confirmed in Virginia.
 The first case of CWD was discovered in a female deer killed by a hunter in November 2009 on private land in Frederick County.
 The second confirmed case was found during the 2010 hunting season, from a male deer harvested less than two miles away from the first positive.
 In 2011, a buck and a doe tested positive for CWD.
 Both deer were again within a mile of the previous positives.
 During the 2012 hunting season, a fifth case of CWD was diagnosed in a buck killed on private land in Frederick County.
-All five cases are within a few miles of where CWD has been detected in Hampshire County, West Virginia every year since 2005.
+Two more deer, a buck and a doe, both killed in Frederick County, tested positive for CWD during the 2013 hunting season.
 For more information about CWD in West Virginia, see WVDNR's website.

 What causes CWD?